bgailleton/scabbard/README.md

 ## Experimental

 Among the experimental features is a tentative link to Blender to make nice 3D plots.
-The latter will only get activated if called from blender and will happily be ignored by most.
+The latter will only get activated if called from blender.
 Only tested on Ubuntu, it requires the following steps:

 1. identify the `python` version of your blender version